Etiquette For Personal Electronic Devices

 - Use of someone else’s CBE account or access to network.

-- Sending or displaying offensive messages or pictures.
+- Sending or displaying offensive messages, pictures, or obscene language.

-- Harassing, insulting or attacking another person or their reputation.
+- Harassing, or attacking another person or their reputation.

 - Trespassing in other people’s folders, work or files.